-We’ve been excited to hear from teachers about the impact of the using the Reconstruction role play.
-A teacher in West Virginia wrote,
+We’ve been excited to hear from teachers about the impact of our materials.
+A West Virginia teacher wrote about “Reconstructing the South,”

 The scenarios and questions really made our students use critical thinking skills, which is often a challenge.
 With this lesson, students can truly connect with the experiences of the freed slaves.
 For a time period that does not always get the coverage it deserves, this lesson is absolutely perfect.
 These materials have found a permanent home in my curriculum.

 We offer more reflections below.
 Many of the comments provide insights into the “aha’s” students have as a result of studying the Reconstruction era and its meaning today.

 Our middle school does a big two-month unit about the Civil War.
 What I find each year is that I run out of time to bring things full circle in the classroom.
 We usually do not cover in depth (only briefly mentioning) the Reconstruction Era.
 We simply run out of time.
 I am hoping I can start to change this.